X01XX/risc-v-memory-management-vf2/README.md

 Instances of stacks may be used without any corresponding array, by running stack_new.

-See the forth-memory-management project for more development, which may be added here at a later date:
+See the forth-memory-management project for more development, which may be added here at a later date, but would make it harder to port.
-Guaranteed memory-leak detection.
-At program end, check each instance address has been returned to its stack.
+<p>Guaranteed memory-leak detection.
+At program end, check each instance address has been returned to its stack.</p>
-Lists with sub-lists and multiple structs, parsing a list from a string.
+<p>Memory usage tuning, how close did each array-stack get to running out of memory?</p>
-Memory usage tuning: How close did the program get to running out of memory?
+<p>Allocation counting and display.</p>
-Allocation counting and display.
+<p>Lists with sub-lists and multiple structs, parsing a list from a string.</p>